-As I pointed out above, both of these firearms hold 15 rounds and are very similar in size to the Glock 19, which many consider to be the ultimate one-size-fits-all firearm.
-A handgun of that size is large enough to act as a duty gun but remains small enough to conceal on your person.
+As I pointed out above, both of these firearms hold 15 rounds and are very similar in size to the Glock 19.
+Many consider the G19 to be the ultimate one-size-fits-all firearm.
+A handgun of that size is large enough to act as a duty gun but small enough to conceal.

 Both of these guns exhibit fantastic aggressive texture – in fact, the texture might be too aggressive for many.
 I personally find that I like this texturing a lot when I’m shooting the firearm and can’t give an advantage to either one when shooting these guns straight out of the box.

 However, I have friends who have put a lot of rounds through Smith & Wesson M&P M2.0 Compacts and worn the texture down over time.
 The texturing on the M&P M2.0 Compact seems somewhat fragile despite its sharpness and feels like it will rub down over time.
 The CZ P-10 C on the other hand has very bold and aggressive texturing, but only on the front and back straps of the firearm.
 This texturing will not wear down over time unless you’re wearing unnaturally coarse fabrics.